 Founded as a shipyard in 1878 in Japan, the company expanded its activities to segments such as construction and transportation, also known worldwide for its motorcycles, trains, airplanes, industrial plants, robots for industrial use and aerospace equipment.
 The company has been present in Brazil since 1973.http://www.khi.co.jp/english

-EEP is right in step with the latest market practices that prioritize continuous improvement in the quality of its products, services, safety of its operations and health of its employees.
+Enseada is up to date with the latest market practices that prioritize continuous improvement of its products, services, safety of operations and health of its employees.

-All our actions are based on a solid Code of Conduct that underpins the ethical commitment of EEP to its internal and external publics.
+All our actions are based on a solid Code of Conduct, which reinforces Enseada’s ethical commitment towards its internal and external public.

-EEP’s Quality Policy emphasizes its commitment to meet its clients’ expectations, supplying top quality products and services.
-By pursuing proper quality management, the company also promotes a process to perpetuate its business.
+Enseada’s Quality Policy is committed to meet its clients’ expectations, providing quality products and services.
+By ensuring correct quality management, the company also promotes a process to perpetuate its business.

-Shareholders’ principles and criteria are the foundation of the company’s quality practices.
+Shareholders’ principles and criteria are the basis for the company's quality practices.

-For EEP, maximum quality and productivity involves commitment to the health and safety of its employees, environmental protection and integrity of its equipment.
-Its culture is focused on continuous improvement with a solidary and preventative attitude associated with detailed risk controls.
-The company thus heads towards fully complying with the existing legislation and having a high-level performance pursuing its primary safety goal: zero accidents.
+For Enseada, maximum quality and productivity involve commitment to the health and safety of its employees, to protect the environment and the integrity of its equipment.
+Its culture focused on continuous improvement, with a solidary and preventive approach, combined with strict risk control, equips Enseada to fully comply with the current legislation and to achieve high level performance in search of its main safety goal: zero accidents.